We are reaffirming our Neutral recommendation on Dow Chemical. Both

 styrene to supplement internal production.

-Activist investor Dan Loeb's Third Point hedge fund recently
+Activist investor Dan Loeb's Third Point hedge fund bought a

-bought a major stake in Dow.
-While Third Point did not specify the
+major stake in Dow in January 2014.
+While Third Point did not

-number of shares it purchased, it said that Dow is its biggest
+specify the number of shares it purchased, it said that Dow is its

-investment yet.
-Moreover, Third Point wants Dow to spin off its
+biggest investment yet.
+Moreover, Third Point wants Dow to spin off

-sluggish petrochemicals business and focus instead on high-margin,
+its sluggish petrochemicals business and focus instead on

-electronics and functional materials.
-The entity, which has roughly
+and electronics and functional materials.
+The entity, which has

-$14 billion in assets under management, reportedly forked out $1.3
+roughly $14 billion in assets under management, reportedly forked

 The Dow Chemical Company (DOW): Read the Full